bgasparotto/data-structures/src/main/java/com/bgasparotto/datastructures/datastructure/README.md

 ### Collision Handling Strategies
 A collision is when two or more keys hash into the same int value.
-In order to store these values, these collisions can be handled with **Linear Probing**, which is an **Open Addressing** strategy, where we look for the next available position if the desired position has already been taken.
+In order to store these values, these collisions can be handled with:
+  1. **Linear Probing**, which is an *Open Addressing* strategy, where we look for the next available position if the desired position has already been taken.
+  2. **Chaining**, where each of the underlying array's position contains a *LinkedList*, so when a collision happens, the new element is simply added to the LinkedList at the hashed index.

 #### Collision Handling with Linear Probing
 - If the hash position has already been taken, we keep adding `1` to the hash value until we find an